JossiedelaGarza/codeacademymhcc.github.io/projects/github-study-notes.md

 ## Cloning our GitHub repository into our Treehouse workspace

 Now we can clone our new GitHub project into our Treehouse workspace.
 From the primary **Code** tab for our GitHub project, click the *Clone or download* button to reveal a URL and copy it.
+Make sure you are using the SSH URL and not HTTPS!
 It should look something like `git@github.com:<yourusername>/study-notes.git`

 Open our Treehouse workspace window and type the following into the console: